2206217/CS220AU-DP-2022/README.md

 <br>

 ## Log
+* 2022-11-08 Moved reflective notes from notebook to private repository.
 * 2022-11-02 V&R map in digital form (on Word) + quick analysis/reflection of the map.
 * 2022-11-02 Added notes on metaverse to private repository + started thinking of my own digital footprint.
 * 2022-10-25 Metaverse as an existential risk?
 Found articles and started reading/taking notes on this.